 This wireless thermometer could also be helpful to people new to grilling and outdoor cooking, because the built-in cooking presets for common cuts is quite helpful and accurate.
 Regardless of your level of outdoor cooking experience, the MEATER will help you cook food more safely and accurately than with no internal temperature monitoring.

-After waiting such a long wait to receive the wireless thermometer, we were skeptical about how it would perform.
+After waiting such a long time to receive the wireless thermometer, we were skeptical about how it would perform.